SilkRose/Pony/stories/an-ill-timed-railway-confession/an-ill-timed-railway-confession.md

 Eventually I sigh.
 "As much as I want to stay like this with you, we should probably continue heading back."

-I let go of her and she looks at me a little sad.
+I let go of her, and she looks at me a little sad.

 I say, "I'm sorry."